Cone Volume Calculator

 Where:

-• r is the radius of the circular base of the cone.
+• r = Radius of the circular base

-This formula shows that the volume of a cone is one-third of the volume of a cylinder with the same base radius and height.
+This formula shows that cone volume equals one-third of the volume of a cylinder with the same base radius and height.
+The relationship V_cone = (1/3) × V_cylinder is fundamental in three-dimensional geometry.

 How to Calculate Cone Volume: Example

-So, the volume of the cone is 48π cubic centimeters, or approximately 150.8 cubic centimeters.
+Therefore, the cone has a volume of approximately 150.8 cubic centimeters.

 Common Applications

-• Engineering & Manufacturing: Designing conical components, funnels, nozzles, and calculating material usage.
+• Engineering & Manufacturing: Designing conical components, funnels, nozzles, and calculating material usage for cone-shaped parts

-• Construction: Estimating volumes of conical piles of materials like sand, gravel, or soil.
+• Construction: Estimating volumes of conical piles of materials like sand, gravel, or soil for project planning

-• Food Industry: Determining the volume of ice cream cones or conical food packaging.
+• Food Industry: Calculating capacity of ice cream cones, conical food packaging, and portion control containers

 Sources and References